GOP Health Bill Faces Criticism As Committee Work Begins

 House Democratic Leader Nancy Pelosi, Calif., reminded reporters that CBO Director Keith Hall was hired by Republicans, and formerly worked in the George W. Bush administration.
 "We shouldn't be having this markup without the CBO report," Pelosi told reporters at a press conference off the House floor.

 1:20 p.m.: In case you've been wondering what we're doing here, we're following the markups in two committees, simultaneously, of the GOP health care bill.
 So what's a markup?

-Happening now: TWO House committees are "marking up" the new House GOP health bill #AHCA.
-What's a markup?
-Glad you asked! pic.twitter.com/Lz4ANnh53m— POPVOX (@POPVOX) March 8, 2017
+It's when a committee debates, amends, and votes on legislation.

 Rep. Sander Levin, D-Mich., criticized the timing of the markups, accusing Republicans of not waiting until the Congressional Budget Office has "scored" the GOP bill (i.e., estimated how much it will cost) because they don't want to know the answers to questions such as, how many people who have Obamacare would lose their insurance?